 Now that you’re a salad making expert you’re probably looking for more ideas to make your best tossed green salad recipe for your next meal.
 Try the technique on these mixed green salad recipes.

-Some of Our Best Green Salad Recipes
+Some of Our Best Accompaniment Salad Recipes

-- Baby Kale and Apple Salad with Cider Vinaigrette
+- Baby Kale Salad with Cider Vinaigrette

 - Hearts of Palm Salad with Avocado